yoavram/markx/HELP.md

 1. The grey boxes with the numbers display the **word and character counts**.

 ### GitHub Integration
 **Your [GitHub] username and password are never sent to the Markx server**.
-They are sent by JavaScript to directly to the GitHub API server using [Github.js].
+They are sent by JavaScript directly to the GitHub API server using [Github.js].
 Your credentials are not saved in cookies and are removed from the browser memory as soon as the sign in is complete.
 You can also sign out of GitHub by clicking the *sign out* <i class="icon-exit"></i> button.
 If you would like to check the security of this feature please view the `signinToGithub` function in [markx.js] and open an [issue] if you find any problems.

 After you sign in to GitHub you can use the GitHub toolbar to: